RoshniInamdar-15/Roshni_Project/README.md

-# Roshni_Project
+# Hotel_Booking_Application
-The Hotel Booking Application, developed using ReactJS and Spring Boot, provides role-based access for admins and users.
-Admins can manage rooms (add, update, delete) and oversee bookings, including cancellations.
-Users can book rooms and view their reservations.
-It utilizes Redux, Axios, and MySQL for efficient and secure operation.
+Developed a full-stack Hotel Booking Application enabling users to explore hotels, check room availability, and make online reservations.
+Implemented using ReactJS for frontend, Spring Boot for backend, and MySQL for database management.